putaindecode/putaindecode.io/content/en/posts/css/introduction-to-cssnext/index.md

 ### `compress`

 As you may have guessed, this is just an option to compress _or not_ your output file.
+By the way, this option uses [cssnano](https://github.com/ben-eb/cssnano).

 ### Usage